gsidhu/buzee-tauri/README.md

 - (~) Enable adding 'comments' to documents.
 - (~) Enable pinning documents/folders to the top of search results.
 - (~) Allow user to add or remove supported file types.
-- (~) Allow user to switch between Chrome profiles.
+- (~) Allow user to switch between profiles on Arc and Chrome.
 (Currently uses the default profile)
 - (~) Test for Linux.
 - (~) Improve the speed of parsing PDFs, Images and XLSX files.
 Especially OCR operations.
 - (+) Enable adding 'tags' to documents.